DataDog/documentation/content/en/account_management/rbac/_index.md

 By granting permissions to roles, any user who is associated with that role receives that permission.
 When users are associated with multiple roles, they receive all the permissions granted to each of their roles.
 The more roles a user is associated with, the more access they have within a Datadog account.

-  **Note** If you use a SAML identity provider, you can integrate it with Datadog for authentication, and you can map identity attributes to Datadog default and custom roles.
+**Note**: If you use a SAML identity provider, you can integrate it with Datadog for authentication, and you can map identity attributes to Datadog default and custom roles.
 For more information, see [Single Sign On With SAML][1].

 ## Datadog default roles